bengoebel/p8130_final_project/p8130_final_project_BG_JA.md

 | model\_B |       0.5314421 |
 | model\_C |       0.5283651 |

-Here is each model’s cross-validation root mean squared error.
+Here is the distribution of each model’s cross-validation root mean squared error.

 ``` r
 # Perform cross validation for each model